Staff and Affiliated Faculty

 Ethan directs the evaluation activities of the Center for Community Engagement.
 He designs, collects, and analyzes a variety of data to inform planning and program development.
 Ethan received an A.B. in Political Science from Vassar College, an M.Ed. in Higher Education and an Ed.D. in Education Policy and Leadership from the University of Massachusetts Amherst.
 His scholarly interests include contemporary issues in the college student experience and improving research methods in the study of higher education phenomena.
 Previously, Ethan held the position of Associate Director of Institutional Research at the College.
 Before arriving at Amherst in the spring of 2007, Ethan worked in the Student Assessment, Research, and Evaluation Office at the University of Massachusetts Amherst.

-Karen Lee Miller, Assistant Dean of Students & Director of Student Leadership
+Karen Lee Miller, Associate Director of the Center for Community Engagement & Director of Leadership Programs

-Karen began career at Wheaton College, where she worked as a Massachusetts Campus Compact AmeriCorps*VISTA.
+Karen began her career at Wheaton College, where she worked as a Massachusetts Campus Compact AmeriCorps VISTA.
 She went on to direct a teenage pregnancy prevention program, and has worked in both admissions and housing departments.
-In 2004, she joined the staff of the Amherst College Community Outreach Program.
-Since then, she has focused on student development and strengthening the culture of community engagement.
-Her major programs in the CCE include a Community Engagement Leadership Program and the first-year student Community Engagement Orientation Trip.
+In 2004, she joined the staff of the Amherst College Community Outreach Program (predecessor to the CCE).
+Since then, she has focused on student leadership development and strengthening the culture of community engagement.
+She is interested in experiential leadership program design and the assessment of learning outcomes.
+Her major programs in the CCE include a Community Engagement Leadership Program, the Athletics Team Engagement Leader Program, and the first-year student Community Engagement Orientation Trip.
 Karen works to increase communication with and among campus constituencies to create opportunities for meaningful community involvement.
-Karen is available to assist individual students and/or student groups with opportunities to get involved.
-Some of her favorite activities include yoga, gardening, kayaking, and traveling.
-Karen also enjoys volunteering as a foster parent for the Second Chance Animal Shelter.
-Karen has studied with the School for International Training in Kenya, received a B.A. in Communication from Stonehill College, and an M.Ed. in Higher Education Administration from the University of Massachusetts Amherst.
-She is currently pursuing her Certificate of Advanced Graduate Studies in Higher Education Policy and Leadership.
+She is available to assist individual students and/or student groups with opportunities to get involved.
+Karen has studied with the School for International Training in Kenya, received a B.A. in Communication from Stonehill College, an M.Ed. in Higher Education Administration and an Ed.S. in Higher Education Policy and Leadership from the University of Massachusetts Amherst.
+Karen enjoys traveling, eating fudgy oatmeal bars from dining services, and volunteering as a Birthday Wishes, Inc. Party Coordinator at a local homeless shelter.

 Jenny Morgan, Director of Communication